Mirin

 Pro Tips

-- Keep in original bottle away from direct sunlight
+- Keep away from direct sunlight to preserve color and prevent oxidation

-- Refrigerate after opening to prevent fermentation and mold
+- Transfer to airtight glass containers after opening to prevent evaporation

 Origin & Heritage